256 milliliters in dry gallons

 Conversion in the opposite direction

-An approximate numerical result would be: two hundred and fifty-nine milliliters is about zero point zero six dry gallons, or alternatively, a dry gallon is about seventeen point zero one times two hundred and fifty-nine milliliters.
+An approximate numerical result would be: two hundred and fifty-six milliliters is about zero point zero six dry gallons, or alternatively, a dry gallon is about seventeen point two one times two hundred and fifty-six milliliters.

 The precision is 15 significant digits (fourteen digits to the right of the decimal point).Results may contain small errors due to the use of floating point arithmetic.